Second encirclement campaign against the Jiangxi Soviet: Strategies

 TIME magazine reported that on Jan.
 26, 1931, Chinag Kai-shek ordered an offensive launched on January 19 by the 18th army division, when the Red Army managed to encircle it, they gave up their weapons along with the defection of the entire division to the Communist side.
 100,000 were reported killed by the Communists.
 The communists demanded that 2 Million Mexican dollars be paid for the release of the divisional Commander Chang Chi-tsan, Chiang responded with a renewed 4 division offensive.

 After the defeat of the first encirclement campaign, the nationalists quickly regrouped and prepared for the second encirclement campaign against the Jiangxi Soviet.
 In February 1931, Chiang Kai-shek named He Yingqing the acting commander-in-chief and deployed nineteen divisions totaling over 200,000 troops for the second encirclement.
 The nationalists completed their planned deployment by late March 1931.

-In contrast, the communists were slow to develop their own strategies because of internal power struggles.
-Wang Ming's protégé Xiang Ying had reached the Jiangxi Soviet after the third planetary session of the sixth national conference of the Communist Party of China, and on January 15, 1931, the communist Jiangxi Soviet (Communist) Central Bureau for political administration and the Central Military Commission were formed.
+In contrast, the Chinese Communist Party was slow to develop its own strategies because of internal power struggles.
+Wang Ming's protégé Xiang Ying had reached the Jiangxi Soviet after the third plenary session of the 6th National Congress of the Chinese Communist Party, and on January 15, 1931, the communist Jiangxi Soviet (Communist) Central Bureau for political administration and the Central Military Commission were formed.
 Xiang Ying became the head of both organizations, as party secretary of the bureau and chairman of the commission.

 Zhu De and Mao Zedong lost power, as both were only named as deputy chairmen of the commission - though Zhu was named as the commander-in-chief and Mao was named as the political commissar of the 1st Front Army of the Chinese Red Army.
 Mao was also named as the director of the general political directorate.
 Xiang Ying's power was further strengthened in April 1931, when Wang Ming's delegation reached the Jiangxi Soviet to assist him to lead.
 As a result, the communists disagreed on the strategies that should be taken in countering the upcoming nationalist encirclement campaign.
 The communist leadership dominated by Wang Ming and represented by Xiang Ying decided on strategies consisted of following principles: